UMass Boston

 Supporting Older Asian Americans in Greater Boston

 IAAS has been partnering with the Gerontology Institute at UMass Boston on a number of projects to support older people of color in Greater Boston.
 A previous project, made possible by a grant from the AARP Foundation, sought to improve the access of older people of color to existing programs that could reduce economic insecurity.
 The Gerontology Institute’s Center for Social and Demographic Research on Aging developed outreach and training materials with the assistance of IAAS, as well as the Trotter and Gaston Institutes, and the Institute for New England Native American Studies.
-A newer project funded by the City of Boston will seek to improve access to city services for older people of color living in Boston.
+A newer project funded by the City of Boston seeks to improve access to city services for older people of color living in Boston.
 IAAS also contributed to the report, Aging Strong for All: Examining Aging Equity in the City of Boston, which contains a profile of Boston's older Asian American population.

 Ethnic Studies Curriculum for Boston Public Schools